xnetmobile/api-docs/docs/index.md

 This website is intended for people accessing the [XNET](about.md) API's and provides documentation and guidance on how to use it.

-All of the available API services are documented in the [API Spec](api-spec.md) page.
+All of the available API services are documented in the API Spec section.
 To learn on how to access it, see below.

 !!!
 Question ""
     XNET is pretty young, so at this stage you'll be experiencing the beginnings of the ecosystem.
 This means that the API is pretty basic at the moment, but we'll be expanding it further as we go.
 Feedback, ideas and suggestions are very welcome!

 ## API Access

-The XNET API is accessible through the **`https://services.xnetmobile.com`** endpoint.
+The XNET API is accessible through the **`https://api.xnetmobile.com`** endpoint.

 !!!
 Info ""
     The XNET API's access is restricted to registered users.
 In case you don't have access yet, make sure to request your API access through our [Discord server](https://discord.com/invite/3W5vTU8aCn).